 The big views found in some elk country is a great opportunity to put your optics and your stalking ability to the test.
 Depending on the terrain, spotting the elk can be tough.
 In the morning, get to a vantage point and start scanning the terrain for herds elk.
 Many people think they need for a little higher magnification on a western hunt but you also want to make sure you get the best glass and coatings possible.
-Check out this video on picking a bino to make the best decision possible.
+Check out this blog on picking a bino to make the best decision possible.

 How to glass

 A good technique when glassing the open range is to break the terrain up in grids.
 Take your time and study each grid carefully.
 Get comfortable as you will be able to glass longer and more effectively.
 Once you spot a viable target, plan the stalk using any available terrain features to your advantage.
 Your optics are key in planning your route to the elk.
 Going over it several times while still at your vantage point will save you time and mistakes later.